Classic & Modern Wine & Cuisine in the Rioja

 Arizcuren Winery Visit

 The only urban winery in Logroño, Arizcuren is one of Rioja’s most exciting producers.
 Talented local architect Javier Arizcuren opened this tiny winery in the city center to make his own wine from his family vineyards in the far reaches of Rioja Oriental.
 Artisan winemaking and Javier’s personal touch has made his wines a great success.
 You’ll find almost no Tempranillo here, with the reds coming from old vines of Garnacha and Mazuelo planted on the slopes of the Sierra de Yerga.
-This is a chance to taste the past and future of Rioja
+This is a chance to taste the past and future of Rioja.

 Logroño Pintxos Tour Lunch